-Of the 26 novel variants, 12 are missense variants, 5 are synonymous substitutions, 2 are intronic and 7 are in regulatory regions (Table 2).
-A large majority (21/26) is present at a higher frequency in this ADH/FCHL cohort that in the 1,148 alleles sequenced in FREX - a control group representative of the French population - or the 152,200 alleles sequenced in GnomAD representative of the general population.
-And only two variants are present at a significantly higher frequency in this ADH/FCHL cohort than in GnomAD (c.-78C>G, p.Leu155Phe).
-Moreover, the c.-78C>G variant is significantly more frequent in this ADH/FCHL cohort that in the GnomAD population with the highest allele frequency, the African/African-American population (Table S1).
-By adding these data in Varsome, through the activation of PS4 ACMG criteria (the prevalence of the variant in affected individuals is significantly increased compared with the prevalence in controls), the pathogenic prediction of c.-78C>G goes from Variant of Uncertain Significance (VUS) to VUS/Likely Pathogenic (LP) and that of p.Leu155Phe goes from VUS/LP to LP.
-The c.44-1G>C variant is predicted Pathogenic since it destructs the intron 2 acceptor splice site, that may lead to whole exon 2 skipping, or uncover a cryptic splice site.
-The p.Pro102Leu variant is predicted LP since it affects a well conserved amino acid.
-The five synonymous variants are predicted Likely Benign since they do not affect any splice site and may thus not be causative.
-The three 5’UTR variants closest to the gene, from -78 to -105, are predicted VUS while the farthest, from -233 to -380, cannot be analyzed by most of the tools.
-In the 3’UTR, c.*25C>T is predicted to be within miR-7704 target sequence known to be involved in tumorigenesis but not CVD [22].
+Of the 26 novel APOE variants, 12 were missense variants, five were synonymous substitutions, two were intronic, and seven were in regulatory regions (Table 2).
+A large majority (21/26) were present at a higher frequency in the ADH/FCHL cohort compared to the 1,148 alleles sequenced in the FREX control group that is representative of the French population or the 152,200 alleles sequenced in GnomAD that are representative of the general population.
+Only two variants, c.-78C>G and p.Leu155Phe, were present at a significantly higher frequency in the ADH/FCHL cohort than in GnomAD.
+Moreover, the c.-78C>G variant was significantly more frequent in the ADH/FCHL cohort than in the GnomAD African/African-American population which has the highest allele frequency (Table S1).
+We added these data in Varsome through the activation of the PS4 ACMG criterion which identifies the prevalence of a variant in affected individuals that is significantly increased compared with the prevalence in controls.
+Based upon this criterion, the pathogenic prediction of c.-78C>G changed from variant of uncertain significance (VUS) to VUS/likely pathogenic (LP), and p.Leu155Phe changed from VUS/LP to LP.
+The c.44-1G>C variant was predicted as pathogenic because it destroyed the intron 2 acceptor splice site which may have led to the whole skipping of exon 2 or resulted in a cryptic splice site.
+The p.Pro102Leu variant was predicted as LP because it affected a well-conserved amino acid residue.
+The five synonymous variants were predicted as likely benign (LB) because they did not affect any splice site and thus might not be causative.
+The three 5’UTR variants nearest the gene from -78 to -105 were predicted as VUS, whereas the variant farthest from the gene at -233 to -380 could not be analyzed by most of the tools.
+In the 3’UTR, c.*25C>T was predicted to be within the miR-7704 target sequence known to be involved in tumorigenesis but not CVD [22].

 2.2.
 Recurrent APOE variants in ADH/FCHL patients